M.S. Fisheries Biology

 Coursework includes:

-- One or more graduate courses in fisheries or related areas offered by the NREM Department.
+- One or more 5000-level or above graduate courses in fisheries or related areas offered by the NREM Department.

 Funding

-There's the possibility of students receiving an assistantship (teaching or research) to help cover the costs of their program.
-Master Degree students with an assistantship can expect to receive:
+Since faculty sponsorship is required to be admitted into our MS or PhD programs, most students will receive an assistantship (research or teaching) to help cover the costs of their program.
+Master’s Degree students with an assistantship can expect to receive:

 - Healthcare benefits